gjwdyk/BigIP-Lab/TMSH/README.md

 # TMSH Configuration Samples

+This folder contains only **samples** of how Big-IP can be configured using TMSH Utility.
+Refer to [TMSH Home](https://clouddocs.f5.com/api/tmsh/) or [F5 TMSH Reference](https://clouddocs.f5.com/cli/tmsh-reference/latest/) for further details on TMSH Commands.

 ## Virtual Servers redirection from HTTP to HTTPS, SSL-OffLoad, HTTP/TCP Analytics Profile, IP Reputation, GeoLocation Filtering, DDoS Protection